jnarayan81/Alienomics/docs/index.md

 samtools = /usr/local/bin/samtools
 kallisto = /home/urbe/Tools/kallisto/kallisto
 ```
-Because <Name> is a reserved keyword, you can only change the <Absolute path>.
+Because "Name" is a reserved keyword, you can only change the "Absolute path".
 You can find out the applications path by following command in your terminal

 ```sh
 #The "which" command has had problems getting the proper path (confusion between environment and dot files).
 For "type", you can get just the path with the -p argument.